snowplow-archive/snowplow.github.com/_posts/2015-06-15-snowplow-r66-oriental-skylark-released.md

 layout: post
 shortenedlink: Snowplow 66 released
 title: Snowplow 66 Oriental Skylark released
-tags: [snowplow, hadoop2, rhino, scripting]
+tags: [snowplow, hadoop2, rhino, scripting, lambda architecture]
 author: Alex
 category: Releases
 ---

 We are pleased to announce the release of Snowplow 66, Oriental Skylark.
-This release upgrades our Hadoop Enrichment process to run on Hadoop 2.4 and also introduces a new scripting enrichment powered by JavaScript - our most powerful enrichment yet.
+This release upgrades our Hadoop Enrichment process to run on Hadoop 2.4, re-enables our Kinesis-Hadoop lambda architecture and also introduces a new scriptable enrichment powered by JavaScript - our most powerful enrichment yet!

 Table of contents: